top of page

 MARINA/YARD ADDRESS

-FedEx parcels are taken to Chaguaramas Customs for collection but sometimes you need to call them directly to organise this.
+Parcels were taken to Chaguaramas Customs for collection but sometimes I needed to call them directly to organise this.

-DHL could be slow clearing items through the airport and there's a small brokerage fee to pay, but packages were taken to Chaguaramas Customs for collection without hassle.
+Could be slow clearing items through the airport and there was a small brokerage fee to pay, but packages were taken to Chaguaramas Customs for collection without hassle.

-UPS do not have a customs broker in Trinidad so all parcels were taken to Swissport at the airport to clear in.
+Do not have a customs broker in Trinidad so all parcels were taken to Swissport at the airport to clear in.
 In general it was a 2hr round trip to the airport and 4-6 hours of waiting to go through the clearance process.
-If you have to use UPS aim to get to Swissport before it opens so you can be one of the first people through.
-Otherwise, avoid them.

-EZone was who we used to forward parcels from the US and UK to Trinidad.
-There was no fee to open an account, they were reliable, we were able to submit our documents to them and they made sure all parcels were delivered to to Chaguaramas Customs for collection.
+This is a freight forwarder with depots in Miami, Canada and the UK.
+There was no fee to open an account, everything was done in their online portal and they made sure all parcels were delivered to to Chaguaramas Customs for collection.
 They're a good option if you want to use Amazon because Amazon Prime offsets some of the cost with free shipping to the US depot.

 Extending your Trinidadian visa